BrennerLab/predNMD/README.md

 ## Citation

-If you use NMD in your research, please cite:
+If you use predNMD in your research, please cite:

 ```
 [**Paper citation here TODO**]